-Entry criteria ession teria Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to Fellowship By the end of training, trainees will: 10.
-Communication in child-centred care: Communicate effectively and professionally with patients, carers, families, health professionals, and other community members engaging with the health service Level 2 is able to act with direct supervision Level 3 is able to act with indirect supervision Level 4 is able to act with supervision at a distance Level 5 is able to supervise others 11.
-Developmental and behavioural paediatrics Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 12.
-Child safety and maltreatment Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice Know 13.
-Social paediatrics Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 14.
-Child population health Level 2 knows the topics and concepts in this knowledge guide Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice
+Entry criteria ression teria Completion criteria Learning goals Entry into training At entry into training, trainees will: Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to fellowship By the end of training, trainees will: 10.
+Communication in child centred care: Communicate effectively and professionally with patients, carers, families, health professionals and other community members engaging with the health service Level 2 be able to act with direct supervision Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 11.
+Developmental and behavioural paediatrics know the topics and concepts in this knowledge guide that underpin specialty practice (knows) know how to apply the knowledge in this knowledge guide to specialty practice (knows how) frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) мс 12.
+Child safety and maltreatment know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) Know 13.
+Social paediatrics know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 14.
+Child population health know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does)

-Developmental and psychosocial training
+Developmental & psychosocial training

-Developmental and psychosocial (D&P) training assists trainees to develop a sophisticated understanding of child development, encompassing physical, cognitive, emotional, behavioural, and social areas, which should be gained from the perspective of the child within the family and in the context of the community.
+Developmental and Psychosocial (D&P) Training assists trainees to develop a sophisticated understanding of child development, encompassing physical, cognitive, emotional, behavioural and social areas, which should be gained from the perspective of the child within the family and in the context of the community.

-A mandatory period of D&P training for all paediatricians was introduced to ensure that the changing nature of paediatric practice is reflected in the training programs.
+A mandatory period of D&P Training for all paediatricians was introduced to ensure that the changing nature of paediatric practice is reflected in the training programs.

-Review of D&P training
+Review of D&P

 The College is working to redefine how D&P training will be embedded in the new training programs.
-This will include defining learning goals and new options for trainees to achieve these learning goals, which will be embedded into the Basic and Advanced Training programs.
+This will include defining learning goals, and new options for trainees to achieve these learning goals, which will be embedded into the Basic and Advanced Training programs.